avocalvo/hello-world/README.md

 # hello-world
 First repository
-I am a 19 year old male trying to become a software engineer.
+I am a 19 year old dude trying to become a software engineer.